Now, if you are TRULY a beginner, you won't be asked to teach voice lessons.

 What else is on this sheet?
 Let's see...
 I'll put it here again:

-I have only ever had 4 voice students who needed to do this, so in actuality, this exercise would not show up on the lesson sheet until after I had listened to them sing their first lesson, and determined that this was necessary.
+I have only ever had 4 voice students who had difficulty with this, so in actuality, an exercise to match pitch with a piano key would not show up on the lesson sheet until after I had listened to them sing their first lesson, and determined that this would be helpful.
 But I have 2 students right now who need to work on "hearing" the piano key tones and hearing their own voice.

 You may think a student with this lack of tone perception can't improve, but actually, I have seen GREAT IMPROVEMENT happen, especially when this exercise is employed faithfully together with a chosen repertoire piece being memorized and a recording listened to over and over again.